 1. Start with comprehensive, realistic project scoping

 Laying the proper foundation is essential to identify the correct funding agencies and programs for your project.
 It will also help to determine if you have the proper baseline documentation for your application.
 Effective project scoping requires assembling the right staff to ensure you have the most competitive application with a compelling story to tell.
 Realistic scoping will help you:

 - Characterize the project need

 - Discuss likely public support

-- Is there a funding match required and, if so, how much is it (or what percentage is it)?
+- Is there a funding match required and, if so, what amount or percentage is it?